Exploring the ways art centres in remote communities can link older Aboriginal people to services under consumer directed care

 Indigenous Cognitive Assessment – Modification and Validation of the KICA

 Efforts to address dementia in aboriginal populations have been hampered by a lack of culturally appropriate cognitive assessment tools.
-The KICA was developed to address this problem and is an instrument used to assess dementia in older aborigines in remote settings.
+The KICA was developed to address this problem and is an instrument used to assess dementia in older Aboriginal people in remote settings.